ANNIEsoft/ToolAnalysis/UserTools/PMTDataDecoder/README.md

 Mode (string)
     Controls whether tool runs assuming a single file is input or if the tool will be run continously and searching for files in the data stream.
-    Currently either "Continuous" or "SingleFile" are available.
+    Currently either "FileList" or "SingleFile" are available.

 InputFile (string)
-    String defining the path to a raw data file to process.
-Only used if Mode is set to FileList.
+    In "FileList" mode, String defining the path to a raw data file to process.
+    In "SingleFile" mode, points to a single RawData booststore.

 EntriesPerExecute (int)
     Controls how many entries in the PMTData BoostStore are searched and